Welll … that’s kind of an overstatement.

-Anyway, I noticed they were posting the results so I took a peek.
+After my snack-n-stretch, I noticed they were posting the results so I took a peek.
 I usually fall somewhere in the middle so I started looking on page 4 or so.
 Nope.
 That was the 30-minute range.
 Okay … page 2?
 Page ONE?
 Wow.
 Sixth?!

-Granted, I did not run the “real” race.
-But still.
 This is a HUGE accomplishment.

 AND I got first in my age division.
 Not going to happen again considering in less than 2 weeks I’m going to be 25, which puts me in the 25-35 age range (ie. where a lot of the elites fall).